RagedUnicorn/wow-vanilla-pvpwarn/README.md

 This Addon is using [LogParser](https://github.com/RagedUnicorn/wow-logparser) for parsing its events. `PvPWarn` cannot run without it make sure to install it.

 **Note:** `PvPWarn` will check on upstart if `LogParser` is present and if the version matches the expected one.
-WoW however already present loading Addons that are missing their dependency.
+WoW however already prevents loading Addons that are missing their dependencies.
 In your Addon Tab you can see if the Addon can be loaded.

 ![](/Docs/pvpw_doc_dependency_missing.png)